 - Join us in Washington, DC in May for a professional development retreat and culminating event at Ford’s Theatre.

 Program is open to previous Civil War Washington Teacher Fellows only.
-Application will be available beginning July 21, 2014.
-Deadline to apply is August 8, 2014.
+Applications are now available.
+Deadline to apply is August 15, 2014.

 For more information please contact Cynthia Gertsen, 202-434-9529 or email.